Hips Hurting? How Deep Twists Can Tear Your Cartilage

 If you do notice a symptom, though, it’s typically pain deep in the hip joint that doesn’t get worse when you push on the area.
 It often comes with certain activities (movement in a particular direction, for instance).

 A: We can get most of the information we need from a health history, examination and a good set of X-rays.
+An MRI will likely also be done to confirm the diagnosis.

 A: There are a few conservative treatments that are a first line of defense in treating a labral tear.
 We typically try them for three to six months to see if we can alleviate the pain.